1

 Members enrolled in a Health First Colorado Managed Care Organization (MCO) must receive immunization services through a provider in the MCO's network.
 COVID-19 vaccines are an exception to this policy.
 COVID-19 vaccine administrations in a clinic setting and billed on a professional claim (CMS 1500) are covered directly through fee for service to the fiscal agent and do not need to be billed to the MCO.
 Institutional claims (UB-04) that include a COVID-19 vaccine administration should continue to be submitted to the appropriate MCO.

-Vaccines available from the VFC Program are updated annually and listed on the Provider Rates and Fee Schedule web page under Immunization Rate Schedule.
+Vaccines available from the VFC Program are updated annually and listed on the Immunization Rate Schedule located on the Provider Rates and Fee Schedule web page.

 Refer to the Immunization Schedules for the current ACIP recommended schedules for children, teens and adults.